ismaeltoe/abjfintech/README.md

 ### Configuration

-Rename the `.env.example` and fill it with the Flutterwave API token and your database params.
+Rename the `.env.example` to `.env` and fill it with the Flutterwave API token and your database params.
 You can this token `FLWSECK_TEST-SANDBOXDEMOKEY-X` for the Flutterwave API sandbox.

 ### Run program